 Next came more singing with lots of choreography.
 I wondered if the girl waving the Jesus flag felt extra special.
 She seemed to be the leader.
 Watch this lovely video:

 So much praying, singing and announcements occurred that the preacher didn’t start to deliver his message until 10:40.
-It was difficult to follow the scriptures since the books references were in Lao but the chapter and verse were in Arabic numbers.
+It was difficult to follow the scriptures since the book references were in Lao but the chapter and verse were in Arabic numbers.
 The translator did his best to inform us.

 Here was the main scripture: Acts 1:1-9.
 The pastor read the first verse and the congregaton read the second, etc.